-Digital Antique Sewing Pattern Multi-Size ~ Striking 1912 Edwardian Taffeta Jacket - in PDF format to Print at Home - Szs Sm to Lrg included
+Digital Antique Sewing Pattern Multi-Size ~ 1912 Edwardian 'Tulip' Skirt in PDF format to Print at Home - 5 Sizes XS to XL included

 This is a digital file

-This pattern, like all my Edwardian Rose patterns, is taken from an authentic historical source, in this case a jacket design that appeared in early 1912 French fashion publication.
-Aside from grading the pattern for modern sizing, no changes are made to the original cut of the garment.
+This pattern, like all my Edwardian Rose patterns, is taken from an authentic historical source, in this case a skirt design that appeared in early 1912 French fashion publication.
+Aside from grading the pattern for a range of modern sizes, no changes are made to the original cut of the garment.
 To find out more about the process of developing an Edwardian Rose pattern, see my Shop Owner details.

 How does an instant digital download work?
 See: https://www.etsy.com/ca/help/article/3949 for details.

-Please note that this listing is for the digital sewing pattern, not the finished garment(s) shown in the photos.
-The pattern is for the jacket only (the pattern does not include the antique dress, which was used for display purposes in the pictures). ;-)
+Please note that this listing is for the digital sewing pattern only, not the finished garment(s) shown in the photo. ;-)

-The digital download files also provide you with my detailed sewing instructions (in English), including historical information on the garment, suggested fabrics, a guide to yardage and notion requirements, and step-by-step construction details.
+The digital download files also include my detailed, step-by-step sewing instructions (in English), with historical information on the garment, suggested fabrics, and yardage and notion requirements.
 A copy of the pattern envelope cover (with the antique sketch) is also included in the download package.

-The only thing that is not included in my patterns are layout sketches for the various fabric widths, since these would be very time-consuming to anticipate and draw out, would increase the cost of the patterns significantly and more than double the time needed to produce each design.
+The only thing that is not included in my patterns are layout sketches for the various fabric widths, since these would be very time-consuming to draw out, and would increase the cost of the patterns significantly.
 (Unlike Vogue or Butterick, I unfortunately don't have a staff of graphic artists on hand!).

-SIZE: This pattern is drafted in three ladies' sizes - Small, Medium and Large.
-Zoom on the photo of the pattern envelope for measurements.
-Since the jacket is meant to be worn open, the fit is fairly flexible.
+SIZE: This skirt pattern is drafted in five ladies' sizes - Extra-Small to Extra-Large, and in 2 lengths printed on the pattern.
+Instructions are given for further size alteration if needed.
+Zoom in on the photo of the pattern envelope for measurements.

-Make your historic Edwardian outfit truly authentic with this lovely Titanic-era jacket!
+Make your historic Edwardian outfit truly authentic with this striking Titanic era skirt!